4R3B3LatH34R7/MMRTokenizerXL/README.md

 Dim charCounter As Integer
 Dim previousChIsAthat As Boolean
 Dim shiftFfound As Boolean
-Dim previousCharAt As Integer '?long
+Dim previousCharAt As Long
+    If target.Cells.CountLarge > 1 Then MMRTokenizer = ">1Cell!": Exit Function
     returnString = "": previousChIsAthat = False: shiftFfound = False: previousCharAt = Len(target.Value) + 1
     If target.CountLarge = 1 Then
         If target.Value <> "" Then